Council · 589 · 8 May

 The argument

-The council resolved the kingdom's Arian-Catholic divide and confessed Nicene faith in a Spanish setting.
+The council resolved the kingdom's Arian-Catholic divide and confessed Nicene faith in a Spanish setting, making the old Arian controversy politically visible in the West.

 What changed